What is Considered Illegal Dumping?

 Depending on the intensity and nature of the crime, offenders could face anything from fines to prison sentences in the way of punishment.
 Additionally, extra penalties exist for repeat offenders which can build up as the infractions continue.

-On average, most people convicted of littering or illegal dumping will be looking at a fine of a few hundred, to a few thousand rand, however, more serious violations could result in multiple years behind bars.
+On average, most people convicted of littering or illegal dumping will be looking at a fine of a few hundred, to a few thousand rands, however, more serious violations could result in multiple years behind bars.

 Illegal dumping is considered to be a major issue in South Africa as it negatively impacts the surrounding area in a multitude of ways.